-For the purpose of this strategy, a play space is considered an area that provides a range of play experiences including play equipment, natural play elements and run-about spaces.
-Open spaces are spaces that are outdoor spaces without built structures that are publicly accessible.
+For this strategy, a play space is defined as an area offering various play experiences, including play equipment, natural elements, and open areas for running.
+Open spaces refer to publicly accessible outdoor areas without built structures.

-Open Spaces identified in this strategy include spaces managed and maintained by Council that are primarily set aside for the purposes of outdoor recreation, nature conservation, passive outdoor play and public gatherings.
-This includes all public, freely accessible open spaces, passive open space/natural reserves, community use spaces.
-The strategy will be guiding the future provision, design and management of the public space network and defines the hierarchy of the existing open spaces in our communities.
+Open Spaces: The strategy includes open spaces managed by Council, primarily designated for outdoor recreation, nature conservation, passive play, and public gatherings.
+This includes all public, freely accessible open spaces, natural reserves, and community use areas.
+The strategy will guide the future provision, design, and management of the public space network, defining the hierarchy of existing open spaces in our communities.